Maryam Rajavi: No to the Death Penalty, No to the Religious Dictatorship in Iran

 The clerical regime had no scruples about killing children and teenagers only 13 or 14 years old.

 Nikta Esfandani, 14, killed in Tehran’s Sattar Khan Ave.
 Armin Qaderi, 15, killed in Dowlatabad District of Kermanshah.
 Mohammad Dastankhah, 15, killed in Sadra Township in Shiraz.
 Khaled Qazlavi, 16, killed in Khorramshahr.
 And Reza Neissi, 16, killed in Pastorizeh District of Ahvaz.

 Indeed, for what were Mohammad, Nikta, and Armin murdered?
 Why were the blood of Khaled and Reza shed?
-They can be heard crying out, “for what sin where we killed?”
+They can be heard crying out, “for what sin were we killed?”